djangoman18feb/djangoblog/readme.md

-##Django blog application for Hello Django Tutorial
+#this is django blog for Hello Django Application